Live TV meets interactive mobile engagement

 Process maturity

-A System Design Foundation
+System Foundation

 Designed to move at the speed of broadcast.

 • Migrated to Foundation away from an undocumented framework for short-term consistency.
+Eventually I moved to React.

 Measurable results